Arrival in Korea

-1. A-1, A-2 and A-3 visa holders with negative test results from COVID-19 diagnostic testing will be subjected to "Active Monitoring" (instead of 14 days quarantine), which includes daily submission of health status information via the 'Self Diagnosis App' and phone calls from health authorities throughout their stay in Korea.
+1. A-1, A-2 and A-3 visa holders with negative test results from COVID-19 diagnostic testing will be subjected to "Active Monitoring" (instead of 10 days quarantine), which includes daily submission of health status information via the 'Self Diagnosis App' and phone calls from health authorities throughout their stay in Korea.

 Introduction of safety wrist band for non-compliant quarantine subjects

 With effect from 27 April 2020, a person in quarantine who violates quarantine guidelines will be required to wear a safety wrist band.
 Those who refuse to wear the safety wrist band will be transferred to a designated quarantine facility and may be required to pay for the use of the facility.

-Please refer to attchement for details.
+Please refer to attachment for details

 All inbound travellers to be tested for COVID-19 within 14 days of arrival

 In addition to continuous importation of COVID-19 cases from Europe and Americas, the number of imported cases from Middle East and Africa has also increased recently.